XIDY-Dex/lazy-foo-sdl-rust-adoption/README.md

 ## Course structure
 Well, as you might already understood, course will be splitted into seperate lessons, each one will cover the topic from the same lesson on Lazy Foo's SDL Tutorial, but code will be re-written with Rust.
 Each lesson will have the source code and a small markdown file with some additions, comments and notes.
 ## What do I need to study this course?
 Uhm, i think that the basic level of Rust will be just enough for you to understand the most of the code (by the basic level, I mean a fully read [Rust Book](https://doc.rust-lang.org/book/)).
-I will do my best to avoid using hard parts of Rust, like lifetimes, but if i will have to, i will some notes and comments in the attached markdown file.
+I will do my best to avoid using hard parts of Rust, like lifetimes, but if i will have to, i will leave some notes and comments in the attached markdown file.

 Also, i want to express my gratitude to [this guy](https://github.com/ysgard) for writting first 18 lessons on the same topic.
 His work inspired me to update his codebase and to continue this tutorial about Rust and SDL2.